Skip to main content

 You must contact Family Court Services for an appointment as soon as you receive notice to do so.
 This office is only open for a limited number of hours each week.
 The phone number to schedule an appointment is (530) 623-1404.

-Due to social distancing requirements, all appointments with the CCRC will be completed by video conference or telephone call.
+Some appointments with the CCRC will be completed by video conference or telephone call.
 For further information please refer to the link below.

 The Child Custody Recommending Counseling (Mediation) session will last approximately 1 to 2 hours.
 Prior to the CCRC session you will be asked to fill out an intake form and the release of information form.
 PLEASE ALSO REVIEW THE FCS DOMESTIC VIOLENCE PROCEDURES link.
 If you believe the form on this link applies to your situation, fill the form out and submit it with your intake and release of information forms.